nehalsoni06/VSD_RISC-V_Internship/Task3/readme.md

 ---

-# Future Work

-* Complete FPGA synthesis using the recommended toolchain versions.
-* Generate FPGA bitstream successfully.
-* Program the FPGA board with the generated design.
-* Verify execution of the RISC-V design on hardware.
-* Perform timing analysis and resource utilization studies.

----

 # Conclusion

 This task focused on preparing the FPGA development environment and understanding the workflow required for FPGA-based RISC-V implementation.